Torpedo: Dry heater

-Wet-heater
+Wet heater

-A further improvement was the use of water to cool the combustion chamber of the fuel-burning torpedo.
-This not only solved heating problems so more fuel could be burned but also allowed additional power to be generated by feeding the resulting steam into the engine together with the combustion products.
+A further improvement was the use of water to wash and cool the combustion chamber of the fuel-burning torpedo.
+Water would be injected into the combustion chamber, at a rate commensurate with the fuel supply rate.
+This water would flash to steam, with stray condensate carrying the soot combustion byproducts out through the engine.
+An early example was the wet heater system developed by Lieutenant Sydney Hardcastle at the Royal Gun Factory, in 1908.
+The compressed air bottle was partially filled with water, with an outlet at the bottom leading into the combustion chamber.
+This would guarantee that compressed air and water would be injected into the combustion chamber at the same pressure.
+The system not only solved heating problems so more fuel could be burned but also allowed additional power to be generated by feeding the resulting steam into the engine together with the combustion products.
 Torpedoes with such a propulsion system became known as wet heaters, while heated torpedoes without steam generation were retrospectively called dry heaters.
-A simpler system was introduced by the British Royal Gun factory in 1908.
-Most torpedoes used in World War I and World War II were wet-heaters.
+Most torpedoes used in World War I and World War II were wet heaters.

-Compressed oxygen
+Increased oxidant

 The amount of fuel that can be burned by a torpedo engine (i.e. wet engine) is limited by the amount of oxygen it can carry.
 Since compressed air contains only about 21% oxygen, engineers in Japan developed the Type 93 (nicknamed "Long Lance" postwar) for destroyers and cruisers in the 1930s.
 It used pure compressed oxygen instead of compressed air and had performance unmatched by any contemporary torpedo in service, through the end of World War II.
-However, oxygen systems posed a danger to any ship that came under attack while still carrying such torpedoes; Japan lost several cruisers partly due to catastrophic secondary explosions of Type 93s.
-During the war, Germany experimented with hydrogen peroxide for the same purpose.
+However, oxygen systems posed a danger to ships carrying such torpedoes under normal operation, and more so under attack; Japan lost several cruisers partly due to catastrophic secondary explosions of Type 93s.

+During World War II, Germany experimented with hydrogen peroxide for the same purpose.